sourcegraph/about/handbook/ce/onboarding.md

   - Product introduction (@christina, 1 hour)
     - Optionally request access to [Figma](https://www.figma.com/) in the #product channel on Slack
   - Sourcegraph demo (@dan, 30 minutes)
-  - Product deployment (@stephen, 30 minutes)
+  - Product deployment (@pecigonzalo, 30 minutes)
   - Sourcegraph data (@ericbm, 30 minutes)
-- Set up introductory calls with Distribution, Sales, Product, and Marketing team members
+- Set up introductory calls with Sales, Product, and Marketing team members
 - Read our [CE handbook pages](index.md)
   - [Support](support.md)
 - Set up a Sourcegraph.com account and request access to become a site-admin in the #people-ops channel.
 Once you have access, familiarize yourself with the site-admin page (used to manage customer accounts, license keys, etc.).
 - Obtain access to the Sourcegraph Dropbox team folder.
 You can request this in the #people-ops Slack channel.
   - Get access to the "Customer contracts" folder as well.
 - Ask for a license to LinkedIn Sales Navigator tool in #sales channel
+- Read through [Architecture overview](https://docs.sourcegraph.com/dev/background-information/architecture) to understand how our application and system works.
+If you have any questions, reach out to @nicksnyder.

 ### General onboarding during weeks 1 and 2